jnoortheen/pipm/README.md

 will work as the same.
 For some reason, if the pip command is not overridden, you could always rely on `pipm`.

 ## warning
-the `pip` command will be replaced by the one that comes with this package.
+- the `pip` command will be replaced by the one that comes with this package.
 There is no functionality gets affected other than manipulating the requirements files.
+So when you uninstall `pipm` the `pip` command will also get removed.
+To remedy this, just install `pip` again using `easy_install pip`
+- this tool manipulates all your requirements file.
+So be sure to use version control software or take backup of your files to keep track of changes.

 ### installation
 ```pipm install pkg-name``` or